What are bunions?

 Our fellowship-trained podiatrist will examine your feet to measure range of motion in the affected toe.
 The doctor may also x-ray your foot to determine the extent of the damage.
 Treatment options range from prescription or over the counter pain relievers to surgery.
 In most causes surgery isn’t required unless bunions are contributing to other foot problems or there has been no relief in spite of the treatment plan.
 Other options include shoe inserts, bunion pads, splints or cortisone injections.
 We may also recommend home remedies such as heat or ice packs as well as changes in footwear.

 Because bunions occur on the joint of the foot walking is especially painful.
 Advanced Foot and Ankle Institute of Georgia can work with you to develop a treatment plan so you’ll feel better and get back on your feet fast.
 Don’t let painful bunions keep you on the sidelines.
-Call today to schedule your consultation with our Atlanta podiatrist.
+Visiting a podiatrist in Marietta is your best course of action, so don’t wait long; contact us now.